autoGilmore/SkipUseAPILibrary/README.md

 ### Known bugs:
 ### Troubleshooting:

 ## Changelog:
+111119:
+* Added: RESET modifier for the NORMAL search mode for resetting the Pick Query queue
+* Updated: the ignoreRecentlyUpdated to use number of hours instead of true/false
+* Sample Music Project: added Category list modifiers for "ANY, NONE, NOT"

 070619:
 * Added: new search modes: BALANCED and RACING
 * Added: 2 search modes selected will be blended into a single Pick list